While there is a need for greater investment in agriculture, there is currently no recognition of the productive role of women farmers.

-With this grant from the Commonwealth Foundation, the Caribbean Policy Development Centre (CPDC) aims to enhance women’s capacity for advocacy, contributing to an increase in the livelihood opportunities available, particularly through emerging opportunities in the green economy.
+Supporting Caribbean Policy Development Centre (CPDC) to enhance women’s capacity for advocacy, contributing to an increase in the livelihood opportunities available, particularly through emerging opportunities in the green economy.